cisagov/ScubaGear/baselines/aad.md

 **Note**: Although Azure AD PIM is referenced in the implementation instructions, an equivalent third-party PAM service may be used instead.

-### 2.14.1 Policy
+### Policies
+#### MS.AAD.14.1v1

-- Permanent active role assignments SHALL NOT be allowed for highly privileged roles.
-Active assignments SHALL have an expiration period.
-  - Refer to the baseline statement, [Highly Privileged User Accounts SHALL be Cloud-Only](#2121-Policy), for a recommended minimum list of Azure AD built-in roles that are considered highly privileged.
+Permanent active role assignments SHALL NOT be allowed for highly privileged roles.
+Active assignments SHALL have an expiration period. - Refer to the baseline statement, [Highly Privileged User Accounts SHALL be Cloud-Only](#2121-Policy), for a recommended minimum list of Azure AD built-in roles that are considered highly privileged.
 It is also possible to designate additional built-in roles that are considered highly privileged in the agency’s environment based on its risk tolerance.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

 <!-- fix-->
+#### MS.AAD.14.2v1

-- Provisioning of users to highly privileged roles SHALL NOT occur outside of a PAM system, such as the Azure AD PIM service, because this bypasses the controls the PAM system provides.
+Provisioning of users to highly privileged roles SHALL NOT occur outside of a PAM system, such as the Azure AD PIM service, because this bypasses the controls the PAM system provides.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

-### 2.14.2 Resources
+### Resources

 - [Assign Azure AD roles in Privileged Identity Management](https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-how-to-add-role-to-user)

-### 2.14.3 License Requirements
+### License Requirements

 - Use of an Azure AD PIM or an equivalent third-party PAM service.

 - Azure AD PIM requires an AAD P2 license

-### 2.14.4 Implementation
+### Implementation

 Note: Any parts of the following implementation instructions that reference the Azure AD PIM service will vary if using a third-party PAM